gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

 ### -ServiceUserCredentials
-Specifies a **PSCredential** object for the service account to run the Azure Information Protection Scanner service.
+Specifies the account credentials used to run the Azure Information Protection service.

+- The credentials used must be an Active Directory account.

-- Use the following syntax for the username: `Domain\Username`.
+- Set the value of this parameter using the following syntax: `Domain\Username`.

-- When prompted, enter the password for the account.
+    For example: `contoso\scanneraccount`

-- If you do not specify this parameter, you are prompted for both your user name and password.
+- If you do not specify this parameter, you are prompted for the username and password.

+For more information, see [Prerequisites for the Azure Information Protection scanner](/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).

 > [!TIP]
-> To obtain a PSCredential object, use the [**Get-Credential**](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
-For more information, type `Get-Help Get-Cmdlet`.
+> Use a **PSCredential** object by using the [Get-Credential](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+In this case, you are prompted for the password only.
 >

-This account must be an Active Directory account.
-For additional requirements, see [Prerequisites for the Azure Information Protection scanner](/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).
+> For more information, type `Get-Help Get-Cmdlet`.

 ```yaml
 Type: PSCredential